NishantKr97/Competitive-Programming/README.md

 # Competitive-Programming
-This repository is for competitive programming question.
+This repository is for competitive programming questions.